El Servicio Nacional de Migraciones en este momento está realizando una PRUEBA TÉCNICA de su sitio web.

 1. Prior to the issuance of the refusal, the email address stated in the application will be notified of the reasons that will serve as a basis for the refusal.
 The foregoing in accordance with Art.
 91 and 146 of Law No. 21.325 of Migración y Extranjería, and Art.
 88 of the Regulation of the same legal body.

-2. The foreigner will have a period of 10 working days to present additional information regarding the cause of refusal invoked by the authority.
+2. The foreigner will have a period of 10 working days to present additional documentation regarding the cause of refusal invoked by the authority.

 3. After this period, and if there are no discharges that merit a change in the decision of SERMIG, the refusal will proceed.
 Any decision refusing or revoking a permit shall set a time limit for leaving the country, which may not be less than five days.